 Among the energy sources that pollute CO2, the sources differ in regard to the amount of polluted CO2 per kWh.
 This is shown by the outer circle in the following diagram.
 We can see for example, that coal plants pollute more CO2 per kWh than Natural Gas plants.

-The table gives the CO2 pollution for each energy source.
+The following table gives the CO2 pollution for each energy source.

-CO2 produced during the production of an electric vehicle
+CO2 emissions produced during the production of an electric vehicle

-During the production of each car, CO2 is set free, by using energy for the steel production, the energy for the production tools and etcetera.
+During the production of each car, CO2 is set free, by using energy for steel production, the energy for the production tools, etc. Moreover, rare earth metals that compose the batteries are used in the manufacturing process of electric vehicles.
+Their extraction also contributes to carbon emissions.
 In our calculator, we focus on the CO2 emitted during driving.
 But you should also take into account the carbon emissions produced during the production of the EV.

 CO2 is a gas that leads to the greenhouse effect.
-The greenhouse effect describes the sealing of the warmth of the earth and atmosphere by gases and leading to a rising temperature of the climate.
+The greenhouse effect describes the sealing of the warmth of the earth and atmosphere by gases and leading to the rising temperature of the climate.
 Governments around the world are implementing policies in order to switch from polluting energies to renewable energies.
-Moreover, many of them are already planning to replace completely fuel cars by EVs in the future.
+Moreover, many of them are already planning to replace completely fuel cars by EVs in the future to reach their CO2 goals.
 It will take time, but we will probably get there one day.